 Understanding the ins-and-outs of your target persona’s lives will not only help shape your messaging correctly, but it will also shape your product.
-It is far better to change the change your product’s direction at a late point than to release a product that fails to hit the mark of what your future users will need.
+It is far better to change your product’s direction at a late point than to release a product that fails to hit the mark of what your future users will need.

 #3: Establish Relevance

 This step is where you begin to shape the actual context and connection with your messaging.
 Learning how to explain your product concisely and clearly is key to reaching as many adopters as possible.
 Simply building a useful product is only half the battle.
 You will fail to reach your target persona without proper messaging that resonates with them in the first place.

 In order to achieve a perfect product messaging template, you can take on a handful of approaches to truly craft a perfect message for your target persona.
 Thoroughly testing with your customers is key to this step.
 Employ A/B testing to make sure that you have an idea which iteration of your messaging is resonating with your users best.
 Conduct even more 1-on-1 interviews and focus groups to test these messaging frameworks out and gauge their reception.
 If you love your messaging but it falls on deaf ears, it’s time to reevaluate.
 Take the time you need at this step to craft a truly resonant message for your product, as it will pay off in spades later for your launch.